byui-cse/itm300-course/source/module-05/project-lab.md

 Go back to the dynamodb table and click "explore table items" Click run.
 Down below it should return the 8B1111 item

-Click the checkbox next to 8B1111.
+* Check the checkbox next to 8B1111.
-Click Actions->Duplicate Item
+* Click Actions->Duplicate Item

 Update the values on this page to this:

 * license_plate: 1J1957
 * service_id: 2
 * phone_number: 208-867-5309
-* service_description: Brakes for a 08 Mazda 6
+* service_description: Brakes for a 08 Mazda 3
 * status: New Request

 Click create item